Device state history

 State does not match reality

-• the device may have changed state but the event did not arrive (MQTT interruption)
+- the device may have changed state but the event did not arrive because the connection was interrupted

-• check MQTT/TLS settings in the device guide if interruptions occur
+- check the device connection settings if interruptions occur